ResultadosDigitais/hellper/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment (#deployment) for notes on how to deploy the project on a live system.
+See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites
 1. [Docker Compose](https://github.com/docker/compose/releases)